 This is the measurement at the waist of the ski.
 This is the narrowest point on a ski and is often refered to as the skis centre as it is the middle of the sidecut radius.
 A ski with a narrower waist width will be quicker edge to edge and will provide more precise in it's turns.
 A ski with a wider waist will provide better floatation in soft snow but will be more difficult to turn on.
 For more help in choosing a waist width check out our Ski Buying Guide.

 Ideal for racing and carving hard on piste.
-Not great in powder or chopped up snow.
+These skis are more suited to advanced riders.

 Perfect for those that spend their time on piste.
 Easy to carve and fast edge to edge.
 Great control and grip and super fast.
 Not great in powder though,